← Back to Blog

 Design debt shows up in ways that are easy to rationalize until they become impossible to ignore:

-• Inconsistent component styles — buttons, cards, and form inputs built at different times by different people, each with slightly different spacing, radius, or color
+• Inconsistent component styles — buttons, cards, and inputs built at different times, each with slightly different spacing, radius, or color

 • Undefined design tokens — hardcoded hex values scattered across stylesheets, making a brand refresh a multi-day project instead of a variable change

-• Outdated pages — marketing pages that still use your old brand colors, creating a jarring contrast when users move between your site and your product
+• Outdated pages — marketing pages still using your old brand colors, creating a jarring contrast when users move between site and product

-• Undocumented decisions — no shared design system means every new hire or contractor reinvents the same wheel, introducing more inconsistency with every addition
+• Undocumented decisions — no shared design system means every new hire or contractor reinvents the same wheel

-• Accessibility gaps baked in — color contrast ratios and focus states that were never set correctly and now affect every component that inherits them
+• Accessibility gaps baked in — color contrast ratios and focus states never set correctly, now inherited by every component downstream

 None of these feel urgent when they first appear.
 Together, they become a structural drag on everything your team builds.

-Design debt isn't just an aesthetic problem — it's a business problem with measurable consequences.
+Design debt isn't just an aesthetic problem — it has measurable business consequences.

-Slower development velocity.
-When there's no single source of truth for components, engineers spend time recreating UI elements or debating which version is "correct."
+Development slows down.
+When there's no single source of truth for components, engineers spend time recreating UI elements or debating which version is correct.
 UI inconsistency directly increases QA cycles and regression testing time, multiplying the cost of every release.

-Conversion leakage.
+Conversions leak.
 Inconsistent UI creates cognitive friction at decision points.
-When a user's eye catches that something is "off" — a misaligned button, an unexpected color — it introduces a moment of hesitation.
-In aggregate, those moments cost you conversions you never even knew you lost.
+A misaligned button or an unexpected color introduces a moment of hesitation.
+In aggregate, that friction costs conversions you never knew you were losing.

-1. Run a visual audit before your next big feature — Screenshot every screen in your product and line them up side by side.
+1. Run a visual audit before your next big feature.
+Screenshot every screen and line them up side by side.
 Look for button variants, heading sizes, background colors, spacing inconsistencies.
-If you can spot more than three inconsistencies in five minutes, you have design debt worth addressing.
+If you spot more than three issues in five minutes, you have debt worth addressing.

-2. Establish a single source of truth for your design tokens — Agree on a core set of design variables: primary and secondary colors, spacing scale, border radius, and font sizes.
-Document them in Figma and enforce them in your codebase.
+2. Establish a single source of truth for design tokens.
+Agree on a core set of variables: primary and secondary colors, spacing scale, border radius, font sizes.
+Document them in Figma and enforce them in code.
+A lean design system can be built in a day and prevents debt from compounding.

-4. Treat design debt in sprints, not rewrites — Run a focused "cleanup sprint" every quarter: pick the five worst offenders, standardize them, and document the decision.
+4. Treat debt in sprints, not rewrites.
+Run a focused cleanup sprint every quarter: pick the five worst offenders, standardize them, document the decision.

-5. Don't build on top of a broken foundation — Scope a two-day design review before the sprint starts, not after the inconsistency has shipped to production.
+5. Don't build on a broken foundation.
+Scope a two-day design review before the sprint starts, not after the inconsistency ships to production.

-Design debt accumulates fastest at startups that are growing quickly without a dedicated design function.
+Design debt accumulates fastest at startups growing quickly without a dedicated design function.
 Rather than a one-off agency engagement, MyDesigner works as an ongoing design partner — auditing, cleaning, and building on your foundation continuously as your product evolves.
+See how it works and what a design subscription looks like in practice.

 Design debt is the tax your startup pays for shipping fast without a system.
-Left unaddressed, it compounds — slowing your team, eroding user trust, and making every future feature more expensive to build correctly.
+Left unaddressed, it compounds — slowing your team, eroding user trust, and making every future feature more expensive to build.

 Audit your product.
 Define your tokens.
 Pay down the debt before it charges interest.